THE YEARLY READER

 For John McGraw, the Series loss was another blow to his Giants—and perhaps more pointedly, his ego—from the circuit he once called “minor league,” a league that had once booted him out for his thug-like attitude toward umpires.
 A league that was now accelerating through a decade of near-domination over its elder sibling.

 Charles “Victory” Faust’s presence probably wouldn’t have mattered.
 McGraw had let his lucky charm go during the season, never to return.
-The next year, Faust was admitted into an insane asylum in the Pacific Northwest, where he died at the age of 34.
+The next year, Faust was admitted into an insane asylum in the Pacific Northwest, where he would die at the age of 34.

 While the AL enjoyed the power it had aimed for 13 years earlier—when it elbowed its way onto the major league scene—it now braced for the arrival of another brash new outfit to give it and the NL stiff competition: The Federal League.